 What should I bring to my vaccination appointment?

 Some vaccination sites ask for proof of identity or eligibility.
 Officials recommend that you bring a driver’s license or other state-issued ID that shows your name, age and state residency, and your health insurance card, if you have one.
 You will not be charged, but the vaccine provider may bill your insurer a fee for administering the vaccine.

-How will residents of nursing homes and other long-term care facilities get vaccinated?
+How are vaccinations working in nursing homes and long-term care facilities?

-I’ve heard that some vaccines require a second shot.
+Which vaccines require a second shot?

 The COVID-19 vaccines from Pfizer and Moderna require two doses.
 If you get one of these, you’ll need a follow-up dose to be effectively immunized.
 The recommended second-shot date is three weeks after a first dose of the Pfizer vaccine and four weeks for Moderna’s, but the CDC says an interval of up to six weeks is acceptable.
-Johnson & Johnson’s vaccine requires just one shot.

 After receiving the first dose of a COVID-19 vaccine, you should get a card from your provider stating when to return for the second dose.
 Providers may also contact you with text, email or phone reminders.

 Johnson & Johnson's vaccine requires just one shot.
 A Food and Drug Administration warning says the vaccine has been connected with rare, severe blood clots in a small number of recipients, especially in women age 50 years and younger, and an increased risk of developing Guillain-Barré syndrome, a rare neurological disorder.

 Do I have to pay for the vaccination?